yanxu2021/ApartmentUs1/README.md

   root 'home#index'
 end
 ```
-- **Adding Reactstrap to the application** allows for the use of a library of pre-built components.
+- **Add Reactstrap to the application** allows for the use of a library of pre-built components.
 Reactstrap works in conjunction with Bootstap's core CSS.
 To add these libraries requires a little bit of setup to make the React styles compatible with Rails.
 There are many ways to add bootstrap to a Rails app, all of which will work equally well.

 Here is going to modify the Rails stylesheet to be a stylesheet with an `.scss` extension.
 This will allow us to write regular `css` code as well as import necessary dependencies. *scss* stands for Syntactially Awesome Styles Sheet and is a superset of css.
 It contains all of the functionality available in css with the addition of features such as imports and mixins.
 ```